ibm-cloud-docs/natural-language-understanding/usage-limits.md

 }
 ```

-## Concurrent request limit
+## Request limit
 {: #concurrent-requests}

-Each {{site.data.keyword.nlushort}} service instance is limited to 30 concurrent requests.
-It's possible that this limit may decrease for service instances on the Lite and Standard plans when the system is experiencing exceptionally heavy traffic.
-For example, an application that makes 35 simultaneous requests from a single service instance will exceed the concurrent request limit by five requests, and five of those requests will return a `429: Too Many Requests` error.
+Each {{site.data.keyword.nlushort}} service instance is limited, based on the number of requests being processed.
+For the Lite plan, the limit is 5 requests per second; for the Standard plan, the limit is 150 requests per second.
+Requests exceeding these limits may receive a `429: Too Many Requests` error.

-To increase your concurrent request limit, [open a support ticket](https://ibm.biz/ibmcloudsupport).
+The limit for the Standard plan can be increased by [opening a support ticket](https://ibm.biz/ibmcloudsupport).

 ## Custom model size limit for Lite pricing plans
 {: #custom-models}